da8/hello-world/README.md

 Hello everyone,

-my first example working with.
+my first example working with github.
 It is amazing :-)

 Best regards,